A Dual-Helix Governance Approach Towards Reliable Agentic Artificial Intelligence for WebGIS Development: Dual-Helix Governance Approach for WebGIS Development

 The framework described in this section is implemented as the open-source system \textit{AgentLoom} available at \url{https://doi.org/10.5281/zenodo.17561541} \citep{guan_agentic-ai_2025}.
 The system utilizes the dual-role architecture consisting of a standardized Agent Builder for system maintenance and a custom Domain Role for specific task execution (Section~\ref{section-dual-helix-stabilization}).
 The core governance substrate is implemented through hierarchical KGs following a JSON-based schema.
 These graphs are designed for full connectivity, i.e., every node, with the exception of the root, is required to define a parent field to ensure a single-rooted tree structure.
 Semantic relationships across the Knowledge, Behavior, and Skills tracks are managed via a \texttt{links} object, which defines how behaviors govern specific skills or enforce domain facts.
 To ensure operational reliability across complex workflows, the framework uses "specification-based generation", i.e., it creates fresh components from technical requirements rather than using templates.
 It also maintains persistent state through a "phase memory" system that explicitly saves context variables between development stages.

-While this paper focuses on the theoretical governance approach in WebGIS development and its validation through the FutureShorelines case study, the full software architecture and deployment workflow of AgentLoom will be discussed in detail in a forthcoming implementation study.
+While this paper focuses on the theoretical governance approach in WebGIS development and its validation through two distinct case studies, the full software architecture and deployment workflow of AgentLoom will be discussed in detail in a forthcoming implementation study.
 In the following section, we demonstrate how this governed architecture enables the autonomous refactoring of a complex legacy WebGIS application.

-\section{Case Study: FutureShorelines Project}
+\section{Case Study 1: FutureShorelines Project}